 We estimate the area for each polar bear stock's range by digitizing an image of the two stock's ranges (Figure 2).
 The SBS and CBS bear stocks overlap in their ranges (dark grey area in Figure 2).
-Using GIS, the area for each population's range was calculated as the entire shaded region of their range in the ocean plus an inland buffer of 5km.
-Five km was selected based on the distribution of bears studied in Rode et al. (2015).
+Using GIS, the area for each population's range was calculated as the entire shaded region of their range in the ocean plus an inland buffer of 5 km.
+This distance was selected based on the distribution of bears studied in Rode et al. (2015).

-The area that encompasses the range of the SBS population is 942,175 km2 and the area that encompasses the range of the CBS population is 1,503,468 km2 (Table 7), with 232,214 km2 of those ranges overlapping.
+The area that encompasses the range of the SBS population is 942,175 km2, and the area that encompasses the range of the CBS population is 1,503,468 km2 (Table 7), with 232,214 km2 of those ranges overlapping.

-Figure 2: Chukchi/Bering and Beaufort Polar Bear Stock Ranges (USFWS 2008)
+Figure 2: Chukchi/Bering and Beaufort Polar Bear Stock Ranges

+Source: USFWS 2008

-The BOEM Beaufort Sea Planning Area does not extend into the area where the bear population ranges overlap (Figure 2).
+The Beaufort Sea Planning Area does not extend into the area where the bear population ranges overlap (Figure 2).
 As such, the SBS polar bear density is calculated by dividing the seasonally adjusted population of the SBS bears by the area of the range.
 The density used for the Beaufort Sea Planning Area is 0.0009 bears/km2 (Table 7).

-The BOEM Hope Basin Planning Area does not extend into the area where the bear population ranges overlap.
+The Hope Basin Planning Area does not extend into the area where the bear population ranges overlap.
 As such, the Hope Basin polar bear density is calculated by dividing the seasonally adjusted population of CBS bears by the area of the range.
 The density used for the Hope Basin Planning Area is 0.000998 bears/km2 (Table 7).

-The BOEM Chukchi Planning Area does extend into the shaded region where the populations for CBS and SBS stocks overlap (Figure 2).
-As such, the density for the CBS population needs to be further adjusted to include the SBS polar bears that could be in the BOEM Chukchi Planning Area.
-To do this, we added the seasonally adjusted CBS population (1,500 bears) to the fraction of the SBS population that could be in the Chukchi Planning Area.
+The Chukchi Sea Planning Area does extend into the shaded region where the populations for CBS and SBS stocks overlap (Figure 2).
+As such, the density for the CBS population needs to be further adjusted to include the SBS polar bears that could be in the Chukchi Sea Planning Area.
+To do this, we added the seasonally adjusted CBS population (1,500 bears) to the fraction of the SBS population that could be in the Chukchi Sea Planning Area.
 This fraction was calculated as the seasonally adjusted SBS population (855) multiplied by the fraction of the SBS stock's range that overlaps with the CBS range divided by the total SBS stock's range (232,214 km2/942,175 km2 = 0.25).
 This fraction assumes that the SBS bears are evenly distributed throughout their range (after accounting for seasonality).
-The addition of the CBS stock's seasonally adjusted population within the range of the CBS stock provides a new adjusted population of polar bears that could be in the Chukchi Sea Planning Area (Table 7).
+The addition of the CBS stock's seasonally adjusted population to the fraction of the SBS stock's seasonally adjusted population within the range of the CBS stock provides a new adjusted population of polar bears that could be in the Chukchi Sea Planning Area (Table 7).